 Application Development and Support

-The Office of Application Development and Support (ADS) designs, develops, and maintains various software systems that support university functions for students, faculty, and staff.
-The department provides daily administrative processing and reporting support for all areas of the University that may require assistance in support of the success of students at UTSA.
+The Office of Application Development and Support (ADS) designs, develops, and maintains various software applications and systems that support university functions for students, faculty, and staff.
+The department provides daily database administration and application support for all areas of the university that may require assistance in support of the success of students at UTSA.

 Students can access their own records by using UTSA’s Automated Student Access Program (ASAP).
 This Web-based student information system allows students to register for classes and pay their fees from any computer with an Internet connection.
+Also supported is DegreeWorks, the degree planning tool to assist students and advisors in managing students’ degree progress.
 The department also develops and maintains the UTSA Mobile app which helps students access their academic information, keep up to date with campus life, and much more.
-Information in these administrative systems is accessible with a myUTSA ID and passphrase.
+These administrative systems are accessible with a myUTSA ID and passphrase.

 The Office of Information Technology supports three University-owned telephone systems which support the UTSA campus community.
 The systems are networked to enable four-digit dialing between all locations and to allow shared features, including voicemail.
 More than 4,000 faculty and staff extensions are equipped with telephone and voicemail services.
 The University uses the State of Texas communications network (TEX-AN) for routing long-distance telephone calls.